Zastai/Zastai.Build.ApiReference/README.md

 ## Configuration

-The following properties can be set in the project the affect the
+The following properties can be set in the project to affect the
 behaviour:

 | Property                            | Description                                                                                                                                                                                        |